engie-group/shaystack/docs/index.md

 export PIP_EXTRA_INDEX_URL=https://pypi.org/simple
 ```

-Shift-for-Haystack is a set of API to implement [Haystack project specification](https://project-haystack.org/).
-It's
+Shift-for-Haystack is a set of API to implement the [Haystack project specification](https://project-haystack.org/).
-compatible with moderne Python with typing, Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.
+It's compatible with modern Python with typing, Flask server in data center, Edge (Raspberry?) or in AWS Lambda
+function.

 ## About Haystack, and who is it for